wblv-dev/wblv-private-cloud-lab/README.md

 # WBLV Private Cloud Lab

 A full SOC lab built from an empty rack.
-Services generate real telemetry for detection engineering — every bit of day-to-day use feeds the security lifecycle.
+Services generate real telemetry for detection engineering, every bit of day-to-day use feeds the security lifecycle.

 **[Documentation →](https://wellbelove.org/wblv-private-cloud-lab/)**

 ## What This Is

 The household gets real services that improve quality of life.
 I get a technical SOC lab.
-They co-exist — all secure, all under one roof.
+They co-exist, all secure, all under one roof.

-The goal: write KQL in Microsoft Sentinel against real, enriched data from infrastructure I own and operate.
+The end goal: write KQL in Microsoft Sentinel against real, enriched data from infrastructure I own and operate.

 ## What's In This Repo

-This repo stores code — Ansible playbooks, Sentinel analytics rules, IOC reference data.
+This repo only stores logic/code, Ansible playbooks, Sentinel analytics rules, IOC reference data.
 It is not a project tracker or documentation site.

 ```
 ansible/          Inventory, roles, playbooks